DFE-Digital/tra-digital-design-history/app/posts/refer-serious-misconduct-by-a-teacher-in-england/2023-06-27-getting-feedback.md

 - Yes
 - No

-Selecting ‘Yes’ will reveal an email address field.
+Selecting ‘Yes’ reveals an email address field.
+The user must fill it in before they can send their feedback.

 ### Sending feedback

-Clicking ‘Send feedback’ will take users to the confirmation page.
+Clicking ‘Send feedback’ takes users to the confirmation page.

-There’s a link to allow users to return to report serious misconduct start page.
+There’s a link which allows users to return to the report serious misconduct start page.

 ## Further considerations